Adversarial Attack and Defense on Point Sets: Preliminaries

-Several prior works develop defense strategies against adversarial attacks, these works can be regarded as either of two directions: 1) Improve the ability of attacked models to classify adversarial samples correctly.
-For instance, adversarial training, \ie, attaching training data with adversarial samples \cite{FGSM, Deepfool}; or using an additional network to "denoise" adversarial samples \cite{DCN}.
-2) Detect adversarial samples and reject them, \eg, LID \cite{LID} suggests a characteristic to detect adversarial samples \footnote{Though the authors emphasize that it "is not intended as a defense" in personal communication \cite{athalye2018obfuscated}. }.
+Several prior studies develop defense strategies against adversarial attacks, these works can be regarded as either of two directions: 1) Improve model capacity of the attacked models to classify adversarial \tifs{examples} correctly.
+For instance, adversarial training is a simple baseline to do this, i.e., expanding training data with adversarial \tifs{examples} \cite{FGSM, Deepfool}; using an additional network to ``denoise" the adversarial \tifs{examples} \cite{DCN} can be also regarded as increasing the model capacity.
+2) Detect the adversarial \tifs{examples} and reject them, e.g., LID \cite{LID} suggests a characteristic to detect adversarial \tifs{examples}\footnote{Though the authors emphasize that it ``is not intended as a defense" in personal communication \cite{athalye2018obfuscated}. }.

-In this paper, we mainly focus on attack and defense on PC-Nets, on the ModelNet40 and MNIST dataset.
+In this paper, we mainly focus on attack and defense upon PC-Nets, on the ModelNet40 and MNIST dataset.
 Only white-box, untargeted attacks are addressed.
-Our defense strategy follows the "detect-and-refuse" approaches.
-We note there is a parallel study \cite{xiang2018generating} working on the adversarial attack on point sets, while we develop a novel defense framework and more attack methods, \eg, point detachment, as well as discuss the transferability of the adversarial samples.
+Our defense strategy follows the ``detect-and-reject" approaches.
+We note there is a parallel study \cite{xiang2018generating} working on the adversarial attack on point sets, however we develop more attack methods, e.g., point detachment, and a novel defense framework.
+Besides, we address the transferability of the adversarial point clouds.